AlexLamson/DataWrangler/README.md

 ## Motivation
 While cleaning data from a large survey, I wanted to ask questions about the data so I could clean it better.
 For example, many people would type what city they were from, but some would misspell it.
-By looking at the most frequent responses, the incorrectly spelled answers could be merged into the correct spellings.
+By looking at the most common responses, I could quickly find the mispelled words and fix them.

 ## Installation
 Install via Package Control by searching for `DataWrangler`.